micayael/native-query-from-file-builder-bundle/README.md

 Configuration
 -------------

-The only configuration is the path of the folder that contains the yaml files
+The only required configuration is the path of the folder that contains the yaml files.

+Optionally you can choose the format of the files that will contain the queries between yaml (default) and yml

 ### Applications that use Symfony Flex